radishland/radish/README.md

 </other-handler>
 ```

-Notice there is no props drilling here, we have automatic context.
+Notice there is no props drilling here: we have automatic context.

 #### Effects & CSS